 See how it is sizzling around the edges and little bubbles are appearing on the top?

-You want to cook it for a minute or two before flipping, wait until the edges appear dry and the top is covered in little bubbles.
+You want to cook it for a minute or two before flipping.
+Wait until the edges appear dry and the top is covered in little bubbles.

 FLIP and continue cooking until browned on the other side.

-This pancake batter makes excellent waffles as well!
+Remember, this pancake batter makes excellent waffles as well!